-In line with the United Nations Guiding Principles on Business and Human Rights, GPT recognises the responsibility of businesses to respect and uphold human rights, being those set out in the International Bill of Rights and the principles concerning fundamental rights set out in the International Labour Organisation’s Declaration on Fundamental Principals and Rights at Work.
+- GPT recognises the responsibility of businesses to respect and uphold human rights, being those set out in the International Bill of Rights and the principles concerning fundamental rights set out in the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.

 GPT’s commitment to human rights applies to our operations and our engagement with third parties and is embedded in our policies, systems and processes.
-This commitment is relevant to all areas of our business, in particular our people, our supply chain and procurement practices, compliance and risk management, and our community engagement and philanthropic activities.
+This is relevant to all areas of our business, in particular our people, our customers, our supply chain and procurement practices, compliance and risk management, and our community engagement and philanthropic activities.

 - Transparent policies, processes and reporting practices to communicate our approach and response to human rights in our business practices

-- Fair wages and benefits, and the right to privacy
+- The right to privacy

 Our supply chain